Oliver Stone's unrealized projects: Untitled Howard Hughes biopic

 Stone had been reportedly in talks with Warner Bros. to direct a movie about Howard Hughes.
 However, since Warren Beatty owned the rights to make the film, the project never materialized.

 Untitled Samuel LaBudde biopic

 In the early 1990s, it was reported that Stone would direct a then-untitled film about Samuel LaBudde, an environmentalist who fought to stop tuna fishermen from killing dolphins.

+The Mayor of Castro Street

+In the early 1990s, Stone became friendly with journalist Randy Shilts and purchased the film rights to two of his books, including The Mayor of Castro Street, his 1982 biography of Harvey Milk.
+Stone was to produce and direct the film adaptation in 1991, starring Robin Williams as Milk.
+However, after the media furor around JFK and receiving death threats from a fringe activist group called Queer Nation, Stone announced in an interview with The Advocate that he was dropping out of the project as director.
+In 1992, Stone hired openly gay director Gus Van Sant to direct the film instead, but financing and creative issues between Van Sant and the studio caused Stone and Van Sant to drop out of the project.
+Fifteen years later, Van Sant directed another biopic about Harvey Milk starring Sean Penn and unrelated to The Mayor of Castro Street.

 Elektra: Assassin

 In 1992, Stone was attached to direct the film adaptation of the Marvel Comics’ limited series of the same name, which was eventually adapted as Elektra (2005).

 Noriega

 In 1993, Stone was set to direct a biopic about the life of Manuel Noriega for Warner Bros. and film in Panama.
 On May 28, 1994, Stone cancelled Noriega, had which Al Pacino set to star.
 Lawrence Wright's script, which was written for Stone, was later produced as the television film Noriega: God's Favorite (2000) starring Bob Hoskins.